Jeep Cherokee ORVIS XJ for sale

 Why this one?

-This family owned from new Cherokee shows just 85,000 miles, with the documented service history painting a picture of a well-cared for family pet.
-Looked after by the same Jeep dealer for the bulk of its life, all handbooks and dealer guides are present along with the stamped service history.
+This low owner Orvis example shows just 65,000 miles, with the documented service history painting a picture of a well-cared for family pet.
+Looked after by the same Jeep dealer for the bulk of its life, all handbooks and dealer guides are present along with the stamped service history along with a raft of receipts.

 A delightful car to own and display, a usable practical classic and an up and coming car… according to all the magazines.
 Not that any of that matters once you’re in the seat, because all we have to do is get you there.
 It’s so darn comfortable you’ll just have to drive it home.